Something Feels Off

 It's about adapting.

-And small changes now can help avoid big ones later.
+And getting help for aging parents with small changes now can help avoid big ones later.

 You're Already Doing So Much